Drug Interactions between Doryx and Vyvanse

 Interactions between your drugs

-There were no interactions found in our database between Doryx and Vyvanse - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Doryx and Vyvanse.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Doryx is in the following drug classes: miscellaneous antimalarials, tetracyclines.